ImperialCollegeLondon/formalising-mathematics/README.md

 code formalising-mathematics
 ```

 and then open up some of the files in `src/week1` and you're up and running.
 Look at the `README.md` file in `src/week1` for more instructions.
+Fill in the `sorry`s.
+Try a couple of levels of the [natural number game](http://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/) if you're not sure what's going on.

 # I failed to install Lean